 Five herbs to help with stress

 Licorice (Glycyrrhiza glabra)* is possibly one of the best-known herbs for helping to restore normal function to the adrenal glands.
-Quite unlike the black chewy licorice that you buy from the supermarket, licorice (or liquorice) is the root of a plant in the pea family.
-The natural sweetness of licorice makes it a perfect addition to herbal teas, with the added benefit of also helping with the digestive tract and satisfying sweet cravings.
+Quite unlike the black, chewy licorice you buy from the supermarket, licorice (or liquorice) is the root of a plant in the pea family.
+The natural sweetness of licorice makes it a perfect addition to herbal teas, with the added benefit of helping with the digestive tract and satisfying sweet cravings.

-Rhodiola (Rhodiola rosea) root has been used for generations in its native Russia and Scandinavia for endurance, stamina, as a tonic and as a remedy for altitude sickness.
+Rhodiola (Rhodiola rosea) root has been used for generations in its native Russia and Scandinavia for endurance and stamina, as a tonic and as a remedy for altitude sickness.
 The delicate rose-like fragrance of Rhodiola makes it a nice addition to herbal teas for improving work productivity and resistance to stress.

 * Licorice is contraindicated during pregnancy, those with hypertension, hypokalemia or cirrhosis of the liver – consult your Herbalist before using.